Xophmeister/dotfiles/README.md

 The contents of the `private` directory is ignored by Git, but contains things like `.ssh`, `.gnupg`, `.gitconfig`, etc.

-TODO Make this a submodule and push to a *private* repo.

 ## Public Dotfiles

 ### Git